adarshadakane/Reddit-Clone-CI/README.md

-Integrated CI pipeline for the deployment of Reddit Clone.
+Integrated CI pipeline for the deployment of Reddit Clone .